NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Recovers faster
   - Input initiates 3 frames earlier
 - 2A not in a string is an untechable sweep
+- SB
+  - Remove stagger
+  - More lift
-- SB: Remove stagger, more lift; can be done with 6 to change sides or 2 to empty teleport; can be grabbed before the teleport; slightly less stun
+  - Can be done with 6 to change sides or 2 to empty teleport
+  - Can be grabbed before the teleport
+  - Slightly less stun
 - SB(B) more lift
 - SBB(B) replaced with SABB(B)
+- SA
-- SA can be done with 6 to change sides or 2 to empty teleport; can be grabbed before the teleport; has a puff of smoke on reappearance on both sides; disappears two frames slower (same travel time) and closes hand before teleporting
+  - Can be done with 6 to change sides or 2 to empty teleport
+  - Can be grabbed before the teleport
+  - Has a puff of smoke on reappearance on both sides
+  - Disappears two frames slower (same travel time) and closes hand before teleporting
 - SABB(B) more damage
 - SA(A) staggers
 - SAA(A) replaced with 8A
 - S2B and S2A are both empty teleports
 - 5X starts moving 4 frames sooner in super freeze
+- 2X
-- 2X has less super freeze and comes out faster, can move faster when hitting from further away than right next to the opponent, opponent falls slower, opponent cannot sub until they hit the ground or are hit; resets combo counter
+  - Has less super freeze and comes out faster
+  - Can move faster when hitting from further away than right next to the opponent
+  - Opponent falls slower
+  - Opponent cannot sub until they hit the ground or are hit
+  - Resets combo counter
 - S6B stays in front; SB goes behind

 ### Chouji